Workers’ Compensation Insurance in California

 California workers’ compensation insurance

-Workers' compensation insurance covers the cost of work-related injuries.
+Workers' compensation insurance covers the cost of workplace injuries and illnesses.
 It's required for all California businesses that have employees.

 Who needs workers’ comp insurance in California?

 Every state has different requirements for workers’ compensation insurance.
-In California, workers’ compensation is mandatory for all employers, even if the company only has one employee.
+California’s workers’ compensation law mandates this coverage for all employers, even if the company only has one employee.

 California law requires a business owner to carry workers’ comp insurance for employees who regularly work in California, even if the business is headquartered in another state.